Academic publications

 Political Science Now

 I wrote seven public-facing summaries of American Political Science Review research articles for PoliticalScienceNow.com, through the American Political Science Association’s Public Scholarship Program.
-You can find these pieces here.

 Other Writing